 There’s nothing closer to having a wall in your head like writer’s block.
 If you’re a content creator of any kind, you will face this mental barrier.
 It doesn't matter if you're a novelist, musician, poet, copywriter, entrepreneur, or even a student at school or university.

 Good news.
-There are plenty of ways to bring the brain back on track and overcome writer’s block in this handy guide from EssayPro.
+There are plenty of ways to bring the brain back on track and overcome writer’s block in this handy guide from the professional essay writing service EssayPro.

 - What Is Writer’s Block?

 - What Causes the Block?

 - Overcoming Your Lack of Ideas